Jagedih/golfbook/README.md

 - User can send friend requests.
 - User can add own golf round scores using golf courses found in the database.
 - User can add golf rounds to users he is friends with. <p>
-- Golf drounds can be either handicap rounds or practise rounds.
+- Golf rounds can be either handicap rounds or practise rounds.
 - Fairway openings for every hole can be added while giving scores, default is null.
 - Putting scores can be added while user inputs scores, default is null.
 - GIR can be given while user inputs scores, default is null.  <p>